-If a parent/guardian knows in advance that a student will be absent from school for a part of the day or one or more days, the parent/guardian is expected to inform the office of such absences in advance in writing and the student must fill out a pre-planned absence form.
+If a parent/guardian knows in advance that a student will be absent from school for a part of the day or one or more days, the parent/guardian is expected to inform the office of such absences in advance in writing and the student must fill out a pre-planned absence form 3 days prior to the intended absence..

-Note: If a student is leaving on a prearranged trip the student may request assignments from teachers prior to leaving.
+Note: If a student is leaving on a pre-arranged trip the student may request assignments from teachers prior to leaving.
 However, teachers are not required to provide the homework prior to the trip.
-If a student requests homework before leaving on a prearranged trip, the student must turn in all assignments and take missed quizzes or tests upon returning to school.
+If a student requests homework before leaving on a pre-arranged trip, the student must turn in all assignments and take missed quizzes or tests upon returning to school.